View of a suspension bridge and Grey Glacier

 • Park access ticket

-• Transfer by bus from Puerto Natales to Torres del Paine (round trip).
+• Bus transfer from Puerto Natales to Torres del Paine (round trip).

 • 1 night lodging in Central or Chileno Sector